kylescotshank/IntroToNCBIandBLAST/README.md

 ####Find the CP sequence

-Navigate to the NCBI website and search for the Papaya ringspot virus in all databases.
+Navigate to the NCBI website and search for the Papaya ringspot virus coat protein in all databases.

 <p align="center">
 <kbd>g